STORY UPDATED: check for updates below.

 Does a leaked Pentagon video show that a flu vaccine was used to modify human behavior?
 No, that's not true: The video that was purportedly recorded in 2005 and "leaked" from the Defense Department was apparently produced in 2011 as a promotion for a faux documentary about a fictional scheme by the U.S. government to infect religious extremists with a virus that would change their "God gene" and make them "normal."
 The film was never completed after producers failed to raise the necessary funds in a Kickstarter campaign in 2012.
 Lead Stories concluded the video was fake based on the use of brain scan images stolen from a 2010 neurology case study of a drug addict.
+The film's creator confirmed these details and our conclusion in an article for the San Francisco Chronicle in May 2021.

 This is a lecture by an unidentified scientist given to DoD officials inside the Pentagon.
 It is dated 4-13-05 - about a year after the "God Gene" was first discovered.
 The scientist describes a plan to alter the "God Gene" in the Middle Easter Population in order to end the turmoil in that region.
 I acquired the video through an unknown source and from my knowledge, connections and experience as part of a unit called combat camera, I have verified it to be authentic.